Find out what goes in your green recycling box and what doesn't, when it's collected and what you can do to help us collect your recycling.

 These items can be mixed as the metals are separated using a magnet later in the recycling process.

-No: Polystyrene, black plastic, crisp packets, plastic bags or wrapping.
+No: Polystyrene, black plastic, crisp packets, plastic bags, wrapping, sharps or needles

-Yes: Glass bottles and jars (labels and lids can be left on), paper, magazines and newspapers.
+Yes: Glass bottles and jars (labels and lids can be left on)

-No: Broken glass, sheet glass, drinking glasses, or glass cookware (Pyrex), tissues, kitchen towel or wrapping paper.
+No: Broken glass, sheet glass, drinking glasses, or glass cookware (Pyrex)

 Other items we collect in tied carrier bags